sathvik07/aganitha_assignment/README.md

 1. i was able to fetch papers from PubMed API and check for papers with authors affiliated with pharmaceutical or biotech companies, and then saves the results in a given CSV filename.
 2. i was also able to create command line arguements as per the problem statement requirment.

+---- If you have a moment, could you go through my code to ensure everything is in line with the expectations?
+I'd love to hear any thoughts you have.

 # PubMed Fetcher

 This program fetches research papers from PubMed based on a user-specified query, filters papers with authors affiliated with pharmaceutical or biotech companies, and saves the results in a CSV file.